Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

-\subsection{Denoising performance comparison}
+We first compare the proposed unfolded NNs (for both LNO and LFO learning strategies) in terms of runtime, FLOPs and number of learnable parameters (i.e., $|\Theta|$).
+These values, for $(K,J)= (20, 64)$ are summarized in Table~\ref{tab:runtime+flop}, also including the metrics for DRUnet.
+The experiments are conducted in PyTorch, using an Nvidia Tesla V100 PCIe 16GB.
+From the table, it is obvious that the unfolded NNs have much lighter architectures than DRUnet.
+For comparison, we also provide the runtime of BM3D on CPU.

-\textbf{Setting 1 -- Fixed noise level}: To evaluate denoising performance, we compute the PSNR on the test set decribed in Setting 1.
-The averaged PSNR value for these test noisy images is $21.88$~dB.
+\subsection{{\UNN} denoising performance comparison}

-In Figure~\ref{fig:psnr4methods}, we show the averaged PSNR values for all eight proposed architectures, varying $K$ and $J$.
-We observe that increasing the depth $K$ of the network and the number $J$ of convolution filters improves the denoising performance for all the eight proposed architectures.
-It can be noticed that the methods have very similar performances, with the exception of ScCP (both LNO and LFO), which improves the denoising results to a greater extent.
+\textbf{Training Setting 1 -- Fixed noise level}: We evaluate the denoising performance of the four proposed architectures considering either the LNO or LFO learning strategy, varying $K$ and $J$, on $|\mathbb{J}| = 100$ noisy images obtained from the test set, with noise standard deviation $\delta=0.08$.
+The average PSNR value for these test noisy images is $21.88$~dB.

-\textbf{Setting 2 -- Variable noise level}: In this second set of experiments, we examine the performance on the larger training dataset under various noise levels as described in Setting 2.
-The outcomes, shown in Figure~\ref{fig:setting1-denoise-compare}, represent the results obtained from a random selection of $20$ images sourced from the BSDS500 validation set.
-Furthermore, Table~\ref{tab:compdenoised} presents the average PSNR values computed for a separate set of $100$ images from the BDSD500 validation set.
-Our observations indicate that both DCP and DScCP outperform other methods, and notably, for each configuration, the LNO learning strategy improved performance over the LFO setting.
+In Figure~\ref{fig:psnr4methods}, we show the averaged PSNR values obtained with the proposed unfolded networks.
+We observe a strong improvement of the denoising performances of all the NNs when increasing the size $J$ of convolution filters, as well as a moderate improvement when increasing the depth $K$ of the NNs.
+All methods have very similar performances, with the exception of ScCP (both LNO and LFO) which has much higher denoising power.